 Behavioral interventions shall be used with students with disabilities to promote and strengthen desirable behaviors and reduce identified inappropriate behaviors.
 The District will establish and maintain a committee to develop, implement, and monitor procedures on the use of behavioral interventions for children with disabilities.
 The committee shall review the State Board of Education's guidelines on the use of behavioral interventions and use them as a non-binding reference.
-This policy and the behavioral intervention procedures shall be furnished to the parent(s)/guardian(s) of all students with individual education plans within 15 days after their adoption or amendment by, or presentation to, the Board or at the time an individual education plan is first implemented for a student; all students shall be informed annually of the existence of this policy and the procedures.
-At the annual individual education plan review, a copy of this Policy shall be given to the parent(s)/guardian(s).
+This policy and the behavioral intervention procedures shall be furnished to the parent(s)/guardian(s) of all students with individual education plans within 15 days after their adoption or amendment by, or presentation to, the Board or at the time an individual education plan is first implemented for a student; all students shall be informed annually of the existence of this policy and the parent(s)/guardian(s).
+The Policy and procedures shall be given to the parent(s)/guardian(s).
 The Policy and procedures shall be explained.
 A copy of the procedures shall be available, upon request of the parent(s)/guardian(s).